eugen0329/vim-esearch/README.md

 ### Known issues
 * Ignore case option in `pt` works by
 [building a regex](https://github.com/monochromegane/the_platinum_searcher/blob/37ed028fc79f30d4de56682e26a789999ae2d561/pattern.go#L19)
-so as a result you have explicit regex matching here and have to escape special characters or switch to case sensitive mode.
+so as a result you have implicit regexp matching here and have to escape special characters or switch to case sensitive mode.